Poets L.E.A.D. (Leadership Education and Development Program)

 Course assists students in personal development, assertiveness, interpersonal skills, peer-counseling, and more.

 Competent Leadership Seminar

 Self-directed course allows individuals to demonstrate mastery of basic competencies.
 Students develop a comprehensive portfolio and must pass an oral examination in order to receive the rank of Competent Leader.

 Must be at least of sophomore standing to enroll.
 Offered in fall and JanTerm.
 Course must be taken with INTD 285 to count toward the LAOLP minor.
 See description below.

 Focuses on the application of leadership competencies through participation in leadership positions on- or off- campus.
 After execution of a successful event, students must update their portfolios and pass an oral examination in order to receive the rank of Advanced Leader.

 Must be at least of junior standing and have successfully completed either INTD 150 or INTD 160 to enroll.
 Offered in fall and spring.
 Course must be taken with BSAD 480 to count towards the LAOLP minor.

 **Upon completion of INTD 150/160 and INTD 180, you will be recognized as an advanced leader by Whittier College and receive a medal for graduation.

 Coordinated by the College's Department of Business Administration, this specialized minor integrates aspects and ideas from other disciplines—namely humanities—into existing business courses, with a goal of developing in students critical business leadership skills and advanced competencies during their undergraduate years.
 The minor is open to all students from business and liberal arts disciplines alike.
-A certificate is earned in three years.
 Learn more.